ruizRojasFel/ruizRojasFel/README.md

 - Computer Engineering student.
 - I have experience in web development through personal projects.
 - My profile is multidisciplinary, with knowledge in pedagogy, social sciences, and learning neuroscience.
-- I am an enthusiast of trekking, which has allowed me to strengthen skills such as resilience, leadership, and collaboration.

 ##
 ![Software Development](https://img.shields.io/badge/Software_Development-green)